Factor analysis for a mixture of continuous and binary random variables: Factor analysis for a mixture of continuous and binary variables

 As a factor analysis for binary variables, previous studies include binary Factor Analysis~\cite{Tipping1998}.
-Binary Factor Analysis can be viewed as an example of a more general framework of exponential family PCA~\cite{Collins2001, Mohamed2008}, although mathematically it is more appropriate to call it factor analysis rather than principal component analysis.
-Exponential family PCA uses an exponential family distribution for the conditional distribution for observed variables given the latent variable $z$.
-For example, in binary Factor Analysis, the conditional distribution for observed variables is given by a Bernoulli distribution with the logit link function, $p(y|z,\theta)= \prod_{j=1}^q \mathrm{Ber}(y_j \mid \mathrm{sigm}( w_0 + w_j^T z))$.
+Binary Factor Analysis can be viewed as an example of a more general framework of exponential family PCA~\cite{Collins2001, Mohamed2008}, although mathematically it is more appropriate to call it ``factor analysis'' rather than ``principal component analysis''.
+Exponential family PCA uses an exponential family distribution for the conditional distribution of observed variables given the latent variable $\mathbf{z}$.
+For example, in binary Factor Analysis, the conditional distribution for observed variables is given by a Bernoulli distribution with the logit link function, $p(\mathbf{y}|\mathbf{z},\theta)= \prod_{j=1}^q \mathrm{Ber}(y_j \mid \mathrm{sigm}( w_0 + \mathbf{w}_j^T \mathbf{z}))$.
 This choice of the conditional distribution is the same as in our model.
-By contrast, the prior distribution for a latent variable is given by a normal distribution with zero mean and unit covariance, $p(z)=\mathcal{N}(z \mid 0,I)$, unlike our model.
+By contrast, the prior distribution for a latent variable is given by a normal distribution with zero mean and unit covariance, $p(\mathbf{z})=\mathcal{N}(\mathbf{z} \mid 0,I)$, unlike our model.
 This introduction of the Gaussian prior distribution, however, has the disadvantage that the marginalization for the latent variable cannot be performed analytically, i.e., the induced distribution cannot be expressed analytically.
 This drawback causes difficulty in estimating the parameters of the model.
-Hence, it is necessary to use variational Expectation maximization algorithm~\cite{Tipping1998}, which approximates the functional form of the posterior distribution $p(z|y)$, or Markov chain Monte Carlo simulation (MCMC)~\cite{Mohamed2008}, which is computationally demanding, for parameter estimation.
-The difference between our model and previous studies ultimately lies in the introduction of a Gaussian mixture model as a prior distribution $p(z)$ for the latent variable.
+Hence, one has to resort to an approximation technique for parameter estimation such as variational expectation-maximization algorithm~\cite{Tipping1998}, which approximates the functional form of the posterior distribution $p(\mathbf{z}|\mathbf{y})$, or Markov chain Monte Carlo (MCMC) simulation~\cite{Mohamed2008}, which is computationally demanding.
+The difference between our model and previous studies ultimately lies in the introduction of a Gaussian mixture model as a prior distribution $p(\mathbf{z})$ for the latent variable.
 This prior distribution allows us to perform the marginalization of the latent variable analytically.
-This has the advantage that maximum likelihood estimation of model parameters can be performed, e.g., by commonly used gradient-based methods.
+This has the advantage that model parameters can be estimated by maximum likelihood estimation by using a common method such as gradient-based optimization.